vmsaif/hosting-a-resume-on-gitHub-pages/README.md

 plugins:
 - jekyll-remote-theme # add this line to the plugins list if you already have one

-title: "RESUME OF [Your Name]"
+title: "RESUME OF [Your Name]" # Replace "[Your Name]" with your first and last name.
 ```

-4. Click on the "Commit changes" button at the bottom.
+4. Click on the `Commit changes` button at the bottom.

 ### STEP 6: Set up GitHub Pages

 To activate the Github site hosting feature, follow the steps below.

-1. In the repository, navigate to the "Settings" tab.
+1. In the repository, navigate to the `Settings` tab.
-2. Scroll down to the "GitHub Pages" section on the left side of the page.
+2. Scroll down to the `GitHub Pages` section on the left side of the page.
 3. Select the branch you want to use as the source.
-In this case, select the main branch.
+For now, select the `main` branch.
-4. Click "Save."
+4. Click `Save.`

 ### STEP 7: Check your GitHub Pages site

-1. Please wait up to 10 minutes for Github to build your site.
+1. Wait up to 10 minutes for Github to build your site.
 However, the usual time is around 2 minutes.
-2. go to `https://username.github.io/repository_name/`, where username is your GitHub username and repository_name is the name of the repository where you uploaded your resume.
+2. Go to `https://username.github.io/repository_name/`, where username is your GitHub username and repository_name is the name of the repository where you uploaded your resume.
 3. You should see your resume displayed on the site.

 ### Visual Representation Example

 <img src="/assets/images/resume.gif" alt="resume_example" width="500" height="300" />

 ## More Resources: